-The possible hazards associated with the start-up and operation of LAMPRE I have been analyzed with consideration of the effect of various temperature coefficients of reactivity, fuel element bowing, and rupture of the coolant system or of fuel capsules.
-Attention has also been given to the effect of failure of various components, to the consequences of large positive reactivity insertions, and to the establishment of safe handling techniques for the fuel.
+The possible hazards associated with the startup and operation of LAMPRE I have been analyzed with consideration of the effect of various temperature coefficients of reactivity, fuel element bowing, and rupture of the coolant system or of fuel capsules.
+Attention has also been given to the effect of failure of various components, to the consequences of large positive reactivity insertions, and to establishing safe handling techniques for the fuel.